nullt3r/udpx/README.md

 ![Alt text](screenshots/showcase.png)

-> :warning: **Concurrency:** By default, concurrency is set to 32 connections only so you want crash anything.
+> :warning: **Concurrency:** By default, concurrency is set to 32 connections only (so you don't crash anything).
 If you have a lot of hosts to scan, you can set it to 128 or 256 connections.
 Based on your hardware, connection stability, and ulimit (on *nix), you can run 512 or more concurrent connections, but this is not recommended.

 To scan a single IP:
 ```